-U.S. Department of Commerce Invests $700,000 to Provide Rail and Roadway Infrastructure for Businesses in Granite City
+U.S. Department of Commerce Invests $2.5 Million to Boost Business and Export Opportunities in Granite City, Illinois, Opportunity Zone

 About the U.S. Economic Development Administration (www.eda.gov)